rajveersinghcse/Reliance-Stock-Market-Prediction/README.md

 ```bash
 pip install -r requirements.txt
 ```
+# Model Building.
+- For model building part, we used SVR, Random Forest, KNN, LSTM, and GRU models.

+- I was getting more accuracy in LSTM than in other models.
+So I decided to use the LSTM model in my deployment program or main project.

 # How to deploy the project?
 - We used Streamlit library for the deployment part of this project.
 To deploy or run this project in your local system, you must run this command in your command prompt.
 ```bash